UserlandAlchemist/dotfiles/borg-user-audacious/README.md

 Per-user BorgBackup configuration for audacious.

-This package defines the user-level environment and non-secret configuration required by the systemd timers from `backup-systemd-audacious`.
+This package defines the user-level environment and non-secret configuration required by the systemd timers from `root-backup-audacious`.

 Contents:
 - `.config/borg/env` — systemd-style environment variables for Borg